ptcodes/ptcodes.github.io/_posts/2020-06-08-top-command-line-tools-for-development-and-fun.md

 I've been using [ack](https://beyondgrep.com/) for years but recently switched to ag as it works much faster (34 times in some tests).

-For example, use it to list files in the current directory that contain printf:
+For instance, use it to list files in the current directory that contain the printf function:
 ```bash
 ag -l printf
 ```